Olney: Players who lost significant trade value this year

 Ryan Braun, Milwaukee Brewers

 Milwaukee is leading the NL Central, so the Brewers are looking to add rather than sell.
-But it would probably be difficult for them to give away Braun if they wanted to because he has again been beset by injuries, specifically a calf problem.
-Braun is 33 years old, he has played in just 44 games this season, he is hitting .259, and he is owed $60 million over the next three seasons.
+But it probably would be difficult for them to give away Braun if they wanted to because he has again been beset by injuries, specifically a calf problem.
+Braun is 33, he has played in just 45 games this season, he is hitting .259, and he is owed $60 million over the next three seasons.

 Matt Moore, San Francisco Giants